 Bringing the book to a close is a collection of notes which, Kapuscinski writes, "arose in the margins of my journeys" -- reflections on the state of the ex-USSR and on his experience of having watched its fate unfold "on the screen of a television set.

-Notes from the Hyena's Belly: An Ethiopian BoyhoodPicador #ad - Notes from the Hyena's Belly: An Ethiopian Boyhood #ad - Part autobiography and part social history, Notes from the Hyena's Belly offers an unforgettable portrait of Ethiopia, and of Africa, during the defining and turbulent years of the last century.
+Notes from the Hyena's Belly: An Ethiopian BoyhoodPicador #ad - Part autobiography and part social history, Notes from the Hyena's Belly offers an unforgettable portrait of Ethiopia, and of Africa, during the defining and turbulent years of the last century.
 In this acclaimed memoir, ethiopia, mezlekia recalls his boyhood in the arid city of Jijiga, and his journey to manhood during the 1970s and 1980s.